awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.DownloadingAndRunning.md

        working_dir: /home/dynamodblocal
    ```

-   If you want to your application and DynamoDB local to be in separate containers, use the following yaml file\.
+   If you want your application and DynamoDB local to be in separate containers, use the following yaml file\.

    ```
    version: '3.8'
    services:
      dynamodb-local:
-       command: "-jar DynamoDBLocal.jar -sharedDb -optimizeDbBeforeStartup -dbPath ./data"
+       command: "-jar DynamoDBLocal.jar -sharedDb -dbPath ./data"
        image: "amazon/dynamodb-local:latest"
        container_name: dynamodb-local
        ports: